SC3D: Dynamic and Differentiable Causal Discovery for Temporal and Instantaneous Graphs: Methodology

-This problem is challenging because we have to account for a combinatorial search space due to the joint lagged and instantaneous dependencies, as well as numerical instability when enforcing acyclicity constraints in high dimensional spaces.
+The causal discovery problem in~\eqref{eq:nonlinear_dsem} is challenging because we have to account for a combinatorial search space due to the joint lagged and instantaneous dependencies, as well as numerical instability when enforcing acyclicity constraints in high dimensional spaces.
 In order to address these challenges, we propose \textsc{SC3D}, a two-stage differentiable framework for causal discovery in multivariate dynamical systems comprising of both lagged and instantaneous dependencies.
-The proposed method takes a multivariate time series as input and gives the outputs: (i) lag-specific adjacency matrices encoding temporal inter-slice causal relationships and (ii) an instantaneous directed acyclic graph (DAG) representing intra-slice causal relationships.
-The overall design is motivated from the the stability and scalability aspects of differential causal discovery, while explicitly utilizing the temporal ordering intrinsic to time-series data.
+The proposed method takes a multivariate time series as input and gives the outputs: (i) lag-specific adjacency matrices $\{A_\ell\}_{\ell=1}^L$ encoding temporal inter-slice causal relationships and (ii) an instantaneous directed acyclic graph (DAG), $B$, representing intra-slice causal relationships.
+The overall design is motivated from the stability and scalability aspects of differentiable causal discovery, while explicitly utilizing the temporal ordering intrinsic to time-series data.

 In Stage 1, we perform temporal screening for each target variable (node) by fitting conditional predictive models using a fixed time window of candidate parents.
 This step identifies a sparse set of candidate lagged and instantaneous edges by removing weak dependencies while keeping all true causal parents at the population level.
 The output of Stage 1 is a pair of binary masks that limit the admissible lagged and instantaneous edges in the next stage.
 In Stage 2, we refine the causal structure by re-optimizing the model parameters under the masks from Stage 1 while enforcing acyclicity on the instantaneous adjacency matrix.
 We gradually increase the penalty coefficient until the instantaneous graph becomes acyclic, following which we keep it fixed.
 This design utilizes the time ordering of the lagged edges to ensure numerical stability and controlled optimization for the instantaneous structure.